 Happy, healthy siblings

-Shannon can’t say enough positive things about the Food Allergy team at CHOP, including Dr. Spergel; Megan O. Lewis, MSN, CRNP, nurse practitioner and program manager for Allergy Research; Courtney Rooney, BSN, RN, clinical research nurse coordinator with the Division of Allergy and Immunology and the Food Allergy Center; and others who have become like extended family.
+Shannon can’t say enough positive things about the Food Allergy team at CHOP, including Dr. Spergel; Megan O. Lewis, MSN, CRNP, nurse practitioner and program manager for Allergy Research; Courtney Rooney, BSN, RN, clinical research nurse coordinator with the Division of Allergy and the Food Allergy Center; and others who have become like extended family.
 She's also impressed by her two children who have battled extraordinary obstacles, learned more about themselves and become more resilient.

-Thanks to CHOP, she says, PJ and Alana no longer feel different or self-conscious about what they can and can't eat.
-They no longer must sit at allergy-safe tables at school or pack special foods when they go out to eat as a family.
+Thanks to CHOP, she says, PJ and Alana no longer self-conscious about what they can and can't eat.
+They don't have to sit at allergy-safe tables a school or pack special foods when they go out to eat as a family.
 They continue to carry epinephrine with them, in case an emergency should arise, but they are no longer letting fear run their lives.